Skip to Content

 Now, think how much more comfortable and faster Tony would have been able to play in some lightweight trainers!

-So what should you consider when looking at drumming shoes?
+So what factors should you consider when looking at drumming shoes?

 1. Grip: Decide whether you want slippery shoes for speed or grippy shoes for power!